 What you can do

-Preparing a list of questions can help you make the most of your time with your doctor.
-For rebound headaches, some basic questions to ask your doctor include:
+For rebound headaches, some questions to ask your doctor include:

 - How could I cause a headache with medicine I took to treat a headache?

-- Could there be any other reasons for my headaches?
+- Could there be other reasons for my headaches?

 - How can I stop these headaches?

-- What if my original headaches come back?
-How can I treat them?
+- If my original headaches return, how can I treat them?

 What to expect from your doctor

-- What type of headache do you usually experience?
+- What type of headache do you usually have?

-- Has there been a change in your headaches during the past six months?
+- Have your headaches changed in the past six months?